FaithAlone.net

 21 Moreover he sprinkled with blood both the tabernacle, and all the vessels of the ministry.

-The first instance of priesthood in the Bible is in the book of Genesis, where we encounter Melchizedek - "The priest of the Most High God" (Genesis 14:18-20).
+The first instance of priesthood in the Bible is in the book of Genesis, where Melchizedek is introduced - "The priest of the Most High God" (Genesis 14:18-20).
 Melchizedek was greater than Abraham (Hebrews 7:6-7), and was possibly the pre-incarnate Jesus Christ, as he had "neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually" (Hebrews 7:3).

 Then, under the Mosaic Law, the sons of Aaron from the tribe of Levi were appointed to serve as priests, fulfilling all the ordinances of the Old Covenant (Exodus 28:1-4, 28:43).
 Additionally, there was to be a single High Priest, who was tasked with going into the Tabernacle alone on the Day of Atonement, and sprinkling the blood on the altar (Leviticus 16:1-34).
 Finally, all the children of Israel were described as a "kingdom of priests" (Exodus 19:6).